YTread Logo

 Feb 27, 2020

-So we have a weird one today... something I saw on the Unbox Therapy channel a while back.
-It has to be one of the weirdest
+So today we have a weird one...something I saw on the Unbox Therapy channel a while ago.
+It has to be one of the strangest

 phone

 s I've ever seen, but surprisingly it only cost me $35 on eBay.
-A self-proclaimed dustproof, shockproof, waterproof and rugged dual SIM cell
+A self-proclaimed dust-proof, shock-proof, water-resistant, dual-SIM mobile

 phone